rshorey/digitalframeworks-spring18/README.md

 * In-class assignment tk

 **Class 9: While I've got you here...** (May 30)
-A potpourri of things I wish reporters knew, including but not limited to:
+A potpourri of very quick explanations of things I wish reporters knew, including but not limited to:
 * The guts of the Internet (and how this helps you as a reporter or researcher)
+* Probability
+* Machine Learning
-* Voting and elections data
+* Getting data from a website
-* tktk
-* In-class assignment tk
+* No assignment, but I will match you with another student and you will be responsible for reading their final project and asking them 2-3 interview questions about it in class next week.

 **Class 10: Project presentations, jobs** (June 6) We'll all hear about your final project!
 Details about final projects [here](https://github.com/rshorey/digitalframeworks-spring18/blob/master/finalproject.md)